phajder/llama-argocd/README.md

 ## Main assumptions
 * Ingresses are supposed to work only with my local setup due to custom proxy and SSL/TLS setup.
 On another setup, host paths must be changed to reflect actual setup.
+* NFS mounts refer to a local truenas server.
 * Security is of secondary matter.
 RBAC-related configs and user/groups for container executions are minimal but not as restrictive as they should be.
 * A lot of configuration of ArgoCD and Argo Workflows is set up to quickest deployment possible.
 In normal conditions, configs should be specified as per-cluster-reqs.
 * Helm charts used for ArgoCD Apps are fixed - ArgoCD does not manage it's parameters.
 However, it is possible to specify chart values while preparing Application descriptor.
 * ML applications **aren't** actual ML applications.
 They just imitate required behavior.
 If required, I can explain, how does it look like in Tensorflow
+* For CD testing, [gh repo](https://github.com/phajder/llama-argocd) was created.

 ## Prerequisites
 1. Prepare [ArgoCD deployment](./infra/argocd/) with Kustomization.